 The first is to the east of Baixa, a loop through Alfama and Graça that brings you almost back to where you started.
 This section is packed full of landmarks that are worth seeing.

 If you do decide to walk the route of the tram 28, I would suggest you load up this map in your phone.
-You won’t get lost if you just follow the tracks – but I’ve marked a bunch of sights you should see along the way.
+You won’t get lost if you just follow the tracks – but having the map loaded will help you not miss any of the sights.

-To also help guide you on your walking tour of Lisbon, I’ve put together the list of these sights in relation to the different stops along the route, so you can keep track (pun intended) of where you are.
+To also help guide you on your Tram 28 walking tour of Lisbon, I’ve included the different tram stops on the map, so you can keep track (pun intended) of where you are.

 If you would prefer not to walk the route yourself, here are some other options:

-What to see along the Tram 28 route
+Things to see on the Tram 28 in Lisbon

 The tram 28 starting point is at Martim Moniz square, named after a 12th century knight who died after he lodged himself in the door of Lisbon’s St George’s Castle so his army would be able to get in and reclaim it from the Moors.